HugoMatilla/hugomatilla.github.io/about.md

 * Meteor: [MeeMo](http://meemo.meteor.com/) A MeeMory app
 * Polymer in Phonegap: (sorry, no code) but I can tell you that it won't work directly in all Android versions.
 I answered [here](http://stackoverflow.com/a/26921138/749393) and [here](http://stackoverflow.com/a/26921176/749393)
-* React and React Native: I really like it, but who knows how long is going to last.
+* React and React Native: I really like it, but who knows how long is it going to last.
 * Jekyll and Polymer: The blog you are reading now.
 Under construction :)
 * Arduino: I followed the [book](http://www.exploringarduino.com/) and tutorials of [Jeremy Bloom](http://www.jeremyblum.com/)